exercism/common-lisp/README.md

 ##### Building & Testing

 Before submitting a new exercise please ensure that it passes the Travis build.
 This build will run all exercises on many Common Lisp implementations.
-To run the build yourself on your implementation load `src/xlisp-test.lisp` and then evaluate `(xlisp-test:full-build)`.
+To run the build yourself on your implementation load `src/xlisp-test/xlisp-test.lisp` and then evaluate `(xlisp-test:full-build)`.
+The same can be done by calling `asdf:make` on the `"xlisp-test/test"` system (ASDF system definition file is `src/xlisp-test.asd`).

 If Roswell is installed then running all the tests for one implementation can be done with (this will return with a non-zero error code if there are problems):

-    ros run -l 'src/xlisp-test.lisp' -e '(xlisp-test:travis-build)' -q
+    ros run -l 'src/xlisp-test/xlisp-test.lisp' -e '(xlisp-test:travis-build)' -q